15 Strategies for an Effective Recruitment Process

 What Is Recruiting?

-- Finding the candidate with the best skills, experience, and personality to fit the job
+- Finding the candidate with the best skills, experience, and personality for the job

 - Collecting and reviewing resumes